z03h/ext-reactions/README.md

     """
     Groups are hard to use with reactions.
-    This feature mainly exists to be compatible with normal Groups, since you can normally invoke commands with a message
+    This feature mainly exists to be compatible with normal Groups, since reaction commands can be invoked with a message.
     """
     await ctx.send(f'In sub command **{ctx.command}**!\n' \
                    '`{ctx.invoked_subcommand=}`---`{ctx.subcommand_passed=}`\n' \